 Do you believe Moses and all that the prophets have spoken?
 You have to, if you’re going to follow Christ.
 Christ certainly believed it.
 In fact, God created Adam and Eve through Him.

 Following the first five books of the Bible, written by Moses, a prophet, is the section of the Bible called the former prophets.
 This consists of Joshua, Judges, Samuel and Kings.
 How many people actually believe these former prophets contain prophecy?
 The Ferrar Fenton translation says the books in the former prophets are “the history of Israel.”
 No—it’s actually history and prophecy—mainly prophecy!
 It is history that becomes prophecy—history that was arranged and inspired by God Himself to explain what He is doing on Earth!
-People who think like these scholars are “slow of heart to believe all that the prophets of spoken”!
+People who think like these scholars are “slow of heart to believe all that the prophets have spoken”!

 Another big section of the Bible, specifically called “the Prophets,” contains longer books like Isaiah, Jeremiah and Ezekiel, followed by the 12 shorter books of the minor prophets.
 These Old Testament books are filled with prophecy!
 And even beyond the former prophets, major prophets and minor prophets, there are still more prophecies in the Old Testament.